MilinkovicZ/MusicAlbum/README.md

 # MusicAlbum
-MVC Application created using WPF and .NET Framework
+Program that represents turbo folk music from 2000s using .NET Framework and WPF.
+Program is based on MVC pattern.